 Metal detectors use the principle of electromagnetic induction to produce a rapidly changing magnetic field using a coil with an alternating current passing through it.
 This magnetic field generates an eddy current inside the metal object.
 The eddy currents, in turn, generate a magnetic field, which in turn affects the original magnetic field and triggers the detector to chirp.

 Metals are buried underground and are detected through thick layers of earth, which are inevitably affected by the geological structure.
-The earth contains a variety of minerals which can also cause the detector to generate a signal which can mask the signal of the metal and cause false alarms.
+The earth contains a variety of minerals, which can also cause the detector to generate a signal that can mask the metal’s signal and cause false alarms.

-Anyone who has ever used a metal detector will have experienced this, as the proximity of mounds of earth, stones, and bricks will emit an alarm tone, a phenomenon known as “mineralization”.
-For this reason, domestic metal detectors can only detect shallow surface metal objects, bounty hunters metal detectors are equipped with an advanced ground balance system, which can exclude all mineralization reactions, greatly improving the detection depth and effect of the instrument.
+Anyone who has ever used a metal detector will have experienced this, as the proximity of mounds of earth, stones, and bricks will emit an alarm tone, a phenomenon known as “mineralization.”
+For this reason, domestic metal detectors can only detect external surface metal objects.
+Bounty hunters metal detectors have an advanced ground balance system, which can exclude all mineralization reactions, significantly improving the detection depth and effect of the instrument.